- The Alarming Churn Rate in the Telecom Industry

 David has found a discrepancy on his cable bill and contacts his provider.
 After explaining the issue in depth, the call is accidentally dropped.
 When David calls back, the rep has no record of David’s call and he must begin the conversation again.
 Later, he waits on hold for a full five minutes while his call is transferred to the Finance department, only to learn that the transfer went through to Human Resources by mistake.

 Susan wants to know how to set up her voicemail system.
 She searches the telecom provider’s website but cannot find the information she’s looking for, nor can she find it in the knowledge center or community forums.
 Unable to solve her problem on her own, she must contact customer service.

 Shannon is about to board her plane and realizes in a panic that she has forgotten to upgrade her plan to include roaming.
 She contacts customer service and stresses the urgency, but the rep insists on following a script and reviewing her current plan in depth before addressing Shannon’s simple request.

 Paul has purchased a new smart TV and is looking forward to a nice binge of his favorite show.
 He reads the instruction manual, but 32 steps are too complicated for him to follow.
 Instead, he accesses the instructions online, navigates through steps one and two, but step three leads him to a dead link, ruining his experience.

-To compete, telcos must refocus their efforts and find solutions to provide their customers with an effortless customer experience, boost loyalty and reduce churn.
-For more information, click here to download the telecommunications-focused survey report, “Crash and Churn” and take the first step toward improving customer retention in the telecom industry by slashing effort.
+For more information on the necessity of focusing on customer retention in the telecom industry, click here to download the telecommunications-focused survey report, “Crash and Churn”.
+Take the first step toward improving customer retention in the telecom industry by slashing effort.